-As indicated in Section III, Environmental Setting, of this Draft EIR, there are 73 related projects in the vicinity of the Project Site.
-Development of the Project in combination with the related projects has the potential to increase the risk for an accidental release of hazardous materials.
-Each of the related projects would require evaluation for potential threats to public safety, including those associated with the use, storage, and/or disposal of hazardous materials, asbestos-containing materials, LBP, PCBs, and oil and gas and would be required to comply with all applicable local, state, and federal laws, rules and regulations, as discussed above for the Project.
+As indicated in Section III, Environmental Setting, of this Draft EIR, there is one related project in the vicinity of the Project site.
+Development of the Project in combination with the related project has the potential to increase the risk for an accidental release of hazardous materials.
+The related project would require evaluation for potential threats to public safety, including those associated with the use, storage, and/or disposal of hazardous materials, ACMs, LBP, PCBs, and oil and gas, and would be required to comply with all applicable local, State, and federal laws, rules, and regulations, as discussed above for the Project.
 Because environmental safety issues are largely site-specific, this evaluation would occur on a case-by-case basis for each individual project affected, in conjunction with development proposals on these properties.
-Therefore, with full compliance with all applicable local, state, and federal laws, rules and regulations, as well as implementation of site-specific recommendations for the related projects and Project, significant cumulative impacts related to hazards and hazardous materials would not occur.
-As such, the Project's contribution would not be cumulatively considerable and cumulative impacts would be less than significant.
+Therefore, with full compliance with all applicable local, State, and federal laws, rules, and regulations, as well as implementation of site-specific recommendations for the related project and the Project, the Project's contribution would not be cumulatively considerable, and cumulative impacts would be less than significant.